sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 Another breath.
 "Y/N... would you allow me to examine your soul?"

+Ah.

+Well, you hadn't seen your own soul yet...

 ----

 A few weeks later, there is a knock at the door to your quarters.
 You have been summoned to the front of the castle, told that the Lightners have returned with news for you.